ansible-collections/Datadog/README.md

-# Datadog ansible collection
+# Datadog Ansible Collection

 ## Description

 The Datadog Ansible collection, `datadog.dd`, is the official collection of Ansible-related Datadog content.
-At the moment, it only contains the [Ansible Datadog Role](https://github.com/DataDog/ansible-datadog/).
-This role can be accessed as `datadog.dd.agent`, allowing to install and configure the Datadog Agent and integrations.
+It contains the [Ansible Datadog Role](https://github.com/DataDog/ansible-datadog/), which can be accessed as `datadog.dd.agent`, allowing you to install and configure the Datadog Agent and integrations.
 Agent version 7 is installed by default.

 ## Requirements

-- Requires Ansible v2.10+.
+- Ansible v2.10+.
 - Supports most Debian, RHEL-based and SUSE-based Linux distributions, macOS, and Windows.
-- When using to manage Windows hosts, requires the `ansible.windows` collection to be installed:
+- To manage Windows hosts, install the `ansible.windows` collection:

   ```shell
   ansible-galaxy collection install ansible.windows
   ```
-- When using to manage openSUSE/SLES hosts, requires the `community.general` collection to be installed:
+- When managing openSUSE/SLES hosts, install the `community.general` collection:

   ```shell
   ansible-galaxy collection install community.general